ananyagullapally/olist-docker-pipeline/README.md

     * Strictly enforced `.gitignore` policies to ensure `.env` and raw `/data` files never reached the public repository.
 * **Lesson:** Professional repository management requires a clear separation between code, configuration, and documentation.
 ---
-# Olist ELT Pipeline – Business Findings & Analytical Impact

-## Project Overview
-This project implements an end-to-end **ELT (Extract, Load, Transform) pipeline** on the Brazilian Olist e-commerce dataset using Docker, PostgreSQL, and dbt.
-Beyond building the infrastructure, the goal of this project is to enable **trustworthy business insights** by enforcing correct data grain, clean transformations, and analytics-ready modeling.

-This document summarizes:
-- The **key business observations** derived from the data
-- How the **ELT pipeline directly enables and validates** these insights

----

 ## Key Business Findings

 ### 1. Revenue is highly concentrated across product categories